 Recap and Generator Recommendations

-The Yamaha EF2400iS is the most popular generator to run caravan air conditioners.
-It will start and run most caravan air conditioner models on the market, and it was awarded the number 1 caravan generator by Caravan & Motorhome on Tour Magazine in their mega caravan generator test.
+The Yamaha EF2200IS is the most popular generator to run caravan air conditioners.
+It will start and run most caravan air conditioner models on the market, due to being lightweight, efficient and the boost feature!

-Other popular models include the Cromtech Outback 2400w, the Yamaha EF2800i, the Yamaha EF3000iSE, the Briggs & Stratton P3000i, and the Dometic TEC29 built-in generator.
-The latter 4 models being the choice for people running larger air con models and/or wanting a bit more power.
+Other popular models include the Cromtech Outback 2400w, the Yamaha 2400IS, the Briggs & Stratton 2400W, the Engel 2500W, the Briggs & Stratton P3400, and the Dometic TEC29 built-in generator.
+The latter 3 models being the choice for people running larger air con models and/or wanting a bit more power.

-Even a select number of budget brand generators, such as Cromtech, have national service agent support.
+Even a select number of budget brand generators, such as Cromtech or Maxwatt, have national service agent support.
 They are made in China, and the premium brand units might be slightly superior in terms of specs, but their price is compelling and you still get national service agent backing.

 It is not recommended you choose a cheap no-name generator (often sold on places like eBay) that do not have national service agent support.
 We repeatedly get stories of these cheap brands not honoring warranty, or when something goes wrong with the generator on the road, then there are long and frustrating delays to the caravan trip as there is no service agent or spare parts support.

 To find out more about generators to run Caravan Air Conditioner units, check out our range HERE.

 DISCLAIMER* Please note, this advice is general in nature and we strongly recommend consulting the product manual and where relevant, a professional installer.